gabrielfgm/SNinEH/README.md

 To estimate the regressions we use the packages `spdep` and `sphet` which were written for spatial econometrics, and we output the results using the package `texreg`.
-In this example we output the tables to html.
-In the paper they are output to latex, and we edit them slightly (removing the fixed effects) in order to truncate them for publication.
+In this example we output the tables to text.
+In the paper they are output to latex, and we edit them slightly (removing the fixed effects and adding commentary) in order to prepare them for publication.
+The tables are in other respects identical.

 ``` r
 ##################################